 Distributed solar generation was projected to be 12% of the total generation mix by 2030 for the Northeast.
 Again, capacity projections were developed, and then translated into hourly generation profiles using the NREL PVWatts tool.
-As with utility-scale solar, distributed PV hourly generation was used to calculate annual generation and evaluate the yearly load shape.
+As with utility-scale solar, distributed PV hourly generation was used to calculate annual generation.